grshane/attack-theatre/sites/all/modules/slick/README.txt

 Nested slick is a parent Slick containing slides which contain individual child slick per slide.
-The child slicks are basically regular slide overlays like a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow.
+The child slicks are basically regular slide overlays like a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow as well.
 Use Field collection, or Views to build one.
 Supported multi-value fields for nested slicks: Image, Media, Atom reference.

-SKINS:
+SKINS
 --------------------------------------------------------------------------------
+The main purpose of skins are to demonstrate that often times some CSS lines are enough to build fairly variant layouts.
+No JS needed.
+Unless, of course, when you want more sophisticated slider like spiral 3D carousel which is beyond what CSS can do.
+But more often CSS will do.

 Skins allow swappable layouts like next/prev links, split image or caption, etc.
 Be sure to enable slick_fields.module and provide a dedicated slide layout per field to get more control over caption placements.
 However a combination of